da4ml: Distributed Arithmetic for Real-time Neural Networks on FPGAs: Experiments

 \subsubsection{SVHN Classification Network}

-We show the out-of-context results after place\&route for the SVHN classification network~\cite{hls4ml} on the VU9P FPGA.
+We show the out-of-context results after Vivado place \& route for the SVHN classification network~\cite{hls4ml} on the VU9P (\texttt{xcvu9p-flga2104-2L-e}) FPGA.
 The network is a LeNet-like~\cite{lenet} convolutional network with dense classification head from~\cite{fast_cnn}, and the architecture is shown in Figure~\ref{svhn}.
 The trained networks are taken from~\cite{hgq}.
-In contrast to other networks shown in this work, resource takes place in these networks for the convolution filters applying to different inputs The designs are synthesized with Vivado HLS 2020.1 due to inconsistent behaviors of the \texttt{DATAFLOW} pragma used in \texttt{hls4ml}.
+In contrast to other networks shown in this work, these networks are not fully pipelined, and many CMVM kernels are applied to different regions of the inputs multiple times in one forward pass.
+The designs are synthesized with Vivado HLS 2020.1 due to inconsistent behaviors of the \texttt{DATAFLOW} pragma used in \texttt{hls4ml}.
 More details for these networks can be found in~\cite{hgq}.
 The target clock frequency is set to 200 MHz, and the delay constraint is set to 2 for each CMVM operation.
 The results are shown in Table~\ref{tab:svhn_200MHz}.
 From the table, it can be seen that the designs optimized with \texttt{da4ml} can reduce the LUT utilization by $\sim 1/4$, while removing all DSPs.
 No timing violations are observed in all cases.